* This is a professional Version *

 In many cases, resistant bacterial strains have acquired genes that are encoded on plasmids or transposons and that enable the microorganisms to synthesize enzymes that

 Minimizing inappropriate use of antibiotics is important for public health.
-Resistance among bacteria is discussed in Antibiotic Resistance.
+Resistance among bacteria is Overview of Antibacterial Drugs : Antibiotic Resistance.

 Two types of immune deficiency states affect the host’s ability to fight infection: Primary immune deficiency and secondary (acquired) immune deficiency.

 Primary immune deficiencies are genetic in origin; > 100 primary immune deficiency states have been described.
 Most primary immune deficiencies are recognized during infancy; however, up to 40% are recognized during adolescence or adulthood.

 Acquired immune deficiencies are caused by another disease (eg, cancer, HIV infection, chronic disease) or by exposure to a chemical or drug that is toxic to the immune system.

 Cellular deficiencies are typically T-cell or combined immune defects.
 T cells contribute to the killing of intracellular organisms; thus, patients with T-cell defects can present with opportunistic infections such as Pneumocystis jirovecii or cryptococcal infections.
 Chronicity of these infections can lead to failure to thrive, chronic diarrhea, and persistent oral candidiasis.